 The Flint River is 344 miles long in the state of Georgia.
 The river drains 8,460 square miles of western Georgia, flowing south from the upper Piedmont region south of Atlanta to the wetlands of the Gulf Coastal Plain in the state’s southwestern corner.

 Flint Creek runs south across Lake Seminole and provides a prominent fishing location for GA fishermen.
 Shoal bass can be found only in the Flint River and draws out anglers searching for the rare cross between largemouth and smallmouth bass.

 Top 5 Lures for Largemouth Bass Fishing in Georgia

 Bass will ideally be caught in deeper water with spinnerbaits, crankbaits, or topwater lures.
-Over time the depth will increase and decrease in these structures, making worms, senkos, and other slower-moving lures the best product.
+Over time, the depth will increase and decrease in these structures, making worms, senkos, and other slower-moving lures the best product during the summer months.

-For the most part, Ga fishing is like the rest of the Southeast, and the same lures work with the same colors.
+Generally, Ga fishing is like the rest of the Southeast; the same lures work with the same colors.
 Check this article to read more on the Best bait for largemouth bass.

 What is the best month for bass fishing in Georgia?

 This depends on where in the state of GA.
 It depends on what season spawning starts at the beginning.
 So as early as March and as late as May, the bass begins moving out into shallow water which is common on Lake Oconee and others.

 Winter and Spring is always the best time to fish for bass because they’re starving.
 And the easiest time to catch is by land or boat.

 What kind of Trout Fishing is there?

 Freshwater anglers will enjoy an excellent and lengthy trout fishing season which ranges from late March to almost September.
 Meanwhile, the crappie fishing across GA and Musky, Catfish, and wide varieties of panfish.

 Among the many bass species, the largemouth bass, smallmouth bass, spotted bass, striped bass, and hybrid bass, it truly is the bass capital for catching bass.